Canada reports progress on NAFTA, says 'we're not there yet'

 If an initial NAFTA deal is reached, a longer period will be needed to finalize technical details, Guajardo said.

-Additional reporting by Anthony Esposito and Daina Beth Solomon in Mexico City and Steve Holland in Washington; Editing by Chizu Nomiyama and Sandra Maler
+Additional reporting by Anthony Esposito, Daina Beth Solomon and Julia Love in Mexico City and Steve Holland in Washington; Editing by Chizu Nomiyama and Sandra Maler